 Craftsman offers string trimmers with 2-cycle and 4-cycle engines.
 Knowing the type of engine on your string trimmer will keep you from adding the wrong fuel and potentially damaging the engine.

-Craftsman Weedwacker string trimmers use unleaded gasoline with a minimum 89-octane rating and a maximum ethanol content of 10%.
+String trimmers use unleaded gasoline with a minimum 89-octane rating and a maximum ethanol content of 10%.

 - Craftsman string trimmers with 2-cycle engines require gas mixed with 2-cycle engine oil at a ratio of 50:1